SSCT-Lab/MoCoAssembler/moco_tf/README.md

 **Note: Boundary testing does not support running all models.**

 ```
-# Enter the tf/src environment
+# Enter the moco_tf/src environment
-cd /mnt/ModelAssembler/tf/src
+cd /mnt/ModelAssembler/moco_tf/src
-python boundary_tf.py --model_name "lenet"
+python boundary_moco_tf.py --model_name "lenet"
 ```

-**Boundary tests can be run in isolation.** If the target model is not fuzzed, then when the boundary test is run, the fuzzing test is run with `mutate_time=3` and `is_train=False` before the boundary test
+**Boundary tests can be run in isolation.** If the target model is not fuzzed, then when the boundary test is run, the Fuzzing test is run with `mutate_time=3` and `is_train=False` before the boundary test

 ### **STEP 3:** Obtain the output.

-I. Obtain the output for fuzzing test.
+I. Obtain the output for Fuzzing test.

-`tf/result/mutate`: All models generated after fuzzing testing were performed.
+`moco_tf/result/mutate`: All models generated after Fuzzing testing were performed.

-`tf/log`: After fuzzing runs, a log of those models that run the error.
+`moco_tf/log`: After Fuzzing runs, a log of those models that run the error.

-`tf/log/model_name/log.csv`: All error logs.
+`moco_tf/log/model_name/log.csv`: All error logs.

 II.
 Obtain the output for boundary test.

-`tf/result/boundary`: All models generated after boundary testing were performed.
+`moco_tf/result/boundary`: All models generated after boundary testing were performed.

-`tf/result/model_name_boundary_output.xlsx`: Results of boundary tests.
+`moco_tf/result/model_name_boundary_output.xlsx`: Results of boundary tests.

 ### **Run the new generative model separately**